-Methods return early, return often
+Method returns early, returns often

 Nesting makes code harder to read.

 '''

 - (BOOL)loginUser:(NSString )user withPassword:(NSString )password

 {

 if (user.length >= 6) {

 if ((password.length >= 8) {

 // actual logging code

 }

 }

 return NO;

 }

 '''

 Getting invalid cases out of he way first will keep the working code with one level of indentation, and ensure that all parameters are valid.
 This paradigm is called The Golden Path.